-As in Figure 1-1 on page 1-2, the "" next to an interface name denotes the fact that there may be multiple object instances supporting this interface in a given channel.
+As shown in Figure 1-1 on page 1-2, the "" next to an interface name denotes the fact that there may be multiple object instances supporting this interface in a given channel.
 Note that in addition to supporting multiple instances of each Proxy interface, each Notification Service event channel may also support multiple instances of the ConsumerAdmin and SupplierAdmin interfaces defined in the CosNotifyChannelAdmin module.
 The reason for this will be explained shortly.
+Also note that this figure depicts the generic Notification Service event channel.
+As

 Also note that this figure depicts the generic Notification Service event channel.
 As with the Event Service, a typed version also exists that has similar architecture, with additional interfaces to handle typed communication.
 The typed Notification Service event channel will also be described shortly.